northwest fuchsia society

 F. alpestris and all of this section are in cultivation in the PNW.
 Other than F. magellanica, they all grow in Brazil.

-Another very hardy species, F. bracelinea, is in bloom in June, and it is lax and good in a rockery.
+Another very hardy species, F. bracelinea, is in bloom in June, and it is somewhat lax and good in a rockery.
+It will have from 3 to 5 lush leaves per node with short internodes and clusters of blossoms.
+The photo on the right was in May with few blossoms, but the growth pattern is clear.

 F. campos-portoi has small blossoms, leaves and plant growth.
-Its short little tube looks like a B-B.
+Its short little tube looks like it swallowed a B-B. It seems to love cool conditions.

 F. hatschbachii is very hardy and has long, thin leaves.